William S. Gray Distinguished Service Professor of Psychology; Dean, Division of the Social Sciences

 Labs: Green Hall 212-216, 222

-Woodward has pioneered the development of experimental methods to investigate social cognition in infants and young children.
+She has pioneered the development of experimental methods to investigate social cognition in infants and young children.
 Her research has yielded fundamental insights into infants’ social understanding and the processes that support conceptual development early in life.
 Her current work investigates infants’ sensitivity to interpersonal social structure, the effects of cultural and community contexts in shaping children’s social learning strategies, and the neural processes involved in early social-cognitive development.
 She was a founding member of the Center for Early Childhood Research and currently directs the Infant Learning and Development Laboratory.

 She completed her undergraduate degree at Swarthmore College in 1987 and her doctoral degree at Stanford University in 1992.
+Prior to joining UChicago, she was a postdoctoral fellow at Cornell University.

 • Infant Cognition